 Undergrad: Spelman College, Atlanta, GA

-Why she’s at UC Hastings Law: I knew that I wanted to be a lawyer since I was a kid.
+Why she’s at UC Law SF: I knew that I wanted to be a lawyer since I was a kid.
 I also wanted to be a soccer player and veterinarian, but I definitely wanted to be a lawyer.
 Of all of my childhood dream jobs, the desire to be an attorney remained.
 And after the shooting of Trayvon Martin, that desire to be an agent for change in the judicial system only increased.
 I plan to practice criminal defense law and continue my mission for positive institutional change.

 What drives her: Because my dad is a lawyer, I was exposed to the law when I was very young.
 So growing up as a black woman on top of that, I was aware early on of various injustices, such as racially discriminatory policing practices, and how the legal system disproportionally impacts people of color.
 I want to have an impact in righting those wrongs as a criminal defense attorney.
 One of my goals in life is to be as uplifting as I can to the black community.

 Her favorite course so far: Property, with Professor John Crawford.
 He is able to engage the class, and stick to the curriculum while going in depth with the students at the same time.
 But contracts, with Professor Jeff Lefstin, is the content I’m drawn to.
 It’s very theoretical, and I love to be able to solve puzzles in that way.
 I also really appreciate his direct and fast-paced teaching style.

 Where you will find her in her off hours: I am working my way through “Criminal Minds,” and also “King of the Hill.”
 I also like to walk around the city and check out new parks.
 A real treat is reading a book for leisure.